ChainAgnostic/CAIPs/CAIPs/caip-74.md

 }
 ```

-This construction allows a dApp to uniformly request a SIWE signature regardless of the user's account nature.
-The user's wallet determines if it should use an EOA or a contract account.
+This construction allows a dApp to uniformly request a SIWx signature regardless of the user's account nature.

 ### Signature Verification

-We reconstruct the EIP4361 payload as follows:
+Signature signing and verification should follow the workflow as specified in the [CAIP-122]() namespaces.
+For example, for `eip155` chains, we reconstruct the SIWx payload as follows:

 ```
 {.p.domain} wants you to sign in with your Ethereum account: